 7. To be sure of a diamond’s color, get a GIA grading report

-A GIA Diamond Grading Report provides an in-depth assessment of a diamond’s quality based on the 4Cs: clarity, cut, carat weight and diamond color.
+A GIA Diamond Grading Report and GIA Diamond Origin Report provides an in-depth assessment of a diamond’s quality based on the 4Cs: diamond color, clarity, cut and carat weight.
 A report not only contains an objective color grade, but it also discloses other identifying characteristics like fluorescence, as well as any treatments detected.
 Learn what diamond color information is included in a GIA report.

 An engagement ring is profoundly intimate and symbolic – it represents your love and commitment.
 A GIA Diamond Grading Report lets you make this most important purchase with peace of mind.

-Now that you understand the importance of diamond color, here are 12 tips for buying an engagement ring.
+Now that you understand what diamond color is and its importance, here are 12 tips for buying an engagement ring.

 Lead image courtesy of 1stdibs.com